 He gave her one last look and shut the door.

 Harriet stared at it, wide-eyed, breathing like she’d narrowly escaped death.

-I reached out and gripped her shoulders, turning her toward me.
+I reached out and gripped her shoulders.
 “I thought you said you could stomach being around him.”

 “That was before I heard him speak, Your Grace.
 The man sounds like a demon.”